Prismatik/dendritic/README.md

 TODO:

-Add text explaining the assertion to all of the test assertions Add middleware folder for middleware plugins to base Add special User model type with signin, out, password reset, etc Make it optional whether to use Auth or an internal user store
+Add text explaining the assertion to all of the test assertions Add special User model type with signin, out, password reset, etc Make it optional whether to use Auth or an internal user store